Version 3, 30 March 2023

 - Then select Manage cookies.

 - Switch Allow optional analytic cookies on or off.

-When you change your preference, it applies to all the devices on which you use the NHS App.
+When you change your preference, it applies to all the devices you use to log in to the NHS App.

 Cookies set by Adobe Analytics